 You’ve been meditating for a while.
-Maybe a couple of weeks or over a decade.
+Maybe a couple of weeks or several years.
 There are days when the benefits seem palpable.
 You don’t react when your brother belittles you just like he did in your sandbox days.
-When the woman in yellow high heels tries to maneuver her cart ahead of yours in the checkout line, you pause, then wave her forward with a smile.
+When the woman in yellow heels tries to maneuver her cart ahead of yours in the checkout line, you pause, then wave her forward with a smile.
 She smiles back with what looks like genuine relief.
 Angry a moment ago, you now feel good, along with, you note, a hint of superiority.
 A friend you haven’t seen in years remarks how you seem more forthcoming.

 Meditation always seems like a good thing to do, except when you’re actually doing it.
 Then it can seem like a boring, uncomfortable, complete waste of time when there are clearly more important things to do, buy, watch, eat and read.

 While “meditating” today, I put together a list of time-tested ways to avoid actually meditating.

 My story is like most others.
 I started to meditate because I was in pain.
 I was 29 years old and in a relationship that kept me constantly off-balance and unsure of myself.
 It was a cold New England January.
 I was depressed, though I didn’t know much about depression at the time and didn’t recognize my own condition.
 My depression was energetic, rather than lethargic.
 I felt like I had coffee running through my veins, keeping me awake all hours of the night with only black thoughts for company.

 Sitting isn’t easy, so setting a specific amount of time to meditate helps me maintain a consistent practice.
 I started off using a kitchen timer, but it ticked, so an audio-engineer friend created “songs” for my iPod with a gong at the beginning, silence for 10, 20, 30 or 45 minutes, and then a gong at the end.
 This was in 2006, a year before the first iPhone was released.